ysyk2021/the-power-of-agile-leadership-navigating-change-and-uncertainty/src/chapter-5-2.md

-Chapter 5: Building an Agile Mindset: Encouraging Continuous Learning and Improvement
+Encouraging Continuous Learning and Improvement
 =====================================================================================

 Building an agile mindset requires a commitment to continuous learning and improvement.
 In this chapter, we will explore the importance of continuous learning and improvement in building an agile mindset.